polvora/SteamCore/README.md

 This is not an actual plugin, it's a library for other plugins to work and it doesn't interact directly with players in servers.

 ## For Server Owners
-SteamCore makes use of an account to send requests to Steam server as a normal user would do.Create a new Steam account, login in Steam client and deactivate Steam Guard.
+SteamCore makes use of an account to send requests to Steam server as a normal user would do.
+Create a new Steam account, login in Steam client and deactivate Steam Guard.

 **You should not use your personal account for this, since it could be flagged as spam bot.**